trian-gles/stochgran-tilde/README.md

 # stochgran-tilde
-Max externals based on Kieran McAuliffe and Dr. Mara Helmuth's RTcmix stochastic granular instruments
+Max externals based on SGRAN2 and STGRAN2 RTcmix stochastic granular instruments

 To use, simply place this entire repo somewhere in the Max `Library` folder.